ai4life-opencalls/oc_1_project_3/README.md

 - Check using SAM predictor
 - Predict on the whole stack

-7. Export the images to tiff (select layer, then `File > Save selected layers` and give it an extension, e.g. tiff) and, in Fiji, up-scale them by the same factor you scaled the stack down.
+7. Export the segmentation to tiff (select layer, then `File > Save selected layers` and give it an extension, e.g. tiff)

 > **Advice**: only add a few pixels at a time when you label.
 Avoid long lines,
 > priviledge small labeling then prediction, then correction.